Athigai Veerattanathar Temple, Tiruvathigai

 The Three Demons of Tripura

-According to legend, three powerful demons—Vidyunmali, Tarukaksha, and Kamalaksha—lived in three impregnable moving forts collectively known as Tripura.
-These celestial cities were made of gold, silver, and iron, respectively.
-The demons caused great havoc across the universe, tormenting the celestial beings (Devas).
-Distressed by their suffering, the Devas appealed to Lord Shiva to destroy the tyrants and restore peace.
+According to legend, three formidable demons—Vidyunmali, Tarukaksha, and Kamalaksha—resided in three impregnable, moving fortresses collectively known as Tripura.
+These celestial cities, fashioned from gold, silver, and iron, drifted through the skies, beyond the reach of ordinary weapons.
+From their invincible strongholds, the demons spread destruction across the universe, relentlessly tormenting the Devas.
+Unable to endure their suffering any longer, the distressed celestial beings sought refuge in God Shiva, earnestly appealing to him to destroy the tyrants and restore peace and balance.

 The Divine Chariot